Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Uniqueness and Novelty

-In this section, we propose using two continuous distance functions for uniqueness and novelty evaluation.
-We will show their theoretical advantages over $d_\mathrm{smat}$ and other distance functions used in prior work.
-Figure~\ref{fig:example} and Table~\ref{tab:example} are examples that illustrate how these distances behave.
-See Appendix~\ref{sec:additional_theory} for the detailed definitions and theoretical analyses of each distance.
+As shown in Equations~\eqref{eq:sample-level-u} and \eqref{eq:sample-level-n}, a distance function measuring crystal similarity serves as the fundamental basis for assessing uniqueness and novelty.
+This section introduces various distance functions employed in prior studies, alongside the continuous distances used in our approach.
+Table~\ref{tab:example} illustrates the distinct characteristics of these metrics on representative structures from the Materials Project \citep{jain2013commentary}, visualized in Figure~\ref{fig:example}.
+For detailed definitions of the distance metrics introduced herein, as well as a discussion of other metrics excluded from this work, see \ref*{appendix:sec:sec:distance_definition} and \ref*{appendix:sec:sec:other_distances} of the Supporting Information.

-The most popular distance function $d_\mathrm{smat}$ operates as follows: if the two given structures have different compositions, $d_\mathrm{smat}$ returns 1.
-Otherwise, it reduces both structures to their primitive cells and explores all possible lattice transformations and translations to align one structure onto the other.
-A match is confirmed (returning a distance of 0) if the maximum distance between corresponding atoms, minimized across all potential alignments, falls below a predefined threshold.
-If no such alignment is found, the function returns a distance of 1.
+\paragraph{\bm{$d_\mathrm{smat}$}} The widely adopted distance function $d_\mathrm{smat}$ based on the StructureMatcher \citep{ong2013python} operates in two steps.
+(1) It first evaluates compositional identity; distinct compositions immediately yield a distance of 1.
+(2) Contingent on a compositional match, the algorithm reduces both structures to their primitive cells and explores all possible lattice transformations and translations to align one structure onto the other.
+A match is confirmed ($d_\mathrm{smat} = 0$) if the maximum Euclidean distance between corresponding atoms, minimized across all potential alignments, falls within a predefined threshold.
+In the absence of such an alignment, the function returns a distance of 1.
+Regarding the examples in Table~\ref{tab:example}, $d_\mathrm{smat} = 1$ for every pair except for the first one, where two crystals are compositionally and structurally identical.

-A key limitation of $d_\mathrm{smat}$ is that a non-zero distance does not specify whether the difference stems from composition or structure.
-To enable a more targeted assessment, other distance functions have been introduced.
-For compositional comparison, $d_\mathrm{comp}$ returns 0 if and only if two structures share the same composition \citep{zhao2023physics,ren2022invertible,govindarajan2024learning}.
-Similarly, for structural comparison, $d_\mathrm{wyckoff}$ returns 0 if and only if they share the same space group and Wyckoff letters for the atomic sites in the unit cell \citep{levy2025symmcd, kazeev2025wyckoff}.
+\paragraph{\bm{$d_\mathrm{comp}$} and \bm{$d_\mathrm{wyckoff}$}} One limitation of $d_\mathrm{smat}$ is that $d_\mathrm{smat}=1$ does not indicate whether the difference arises from composition or structure.
+This ambiguity presents a challenge when either composition or structure is prioritized over the other.
+For instance, structural uniqueness and novelty may be of greater significance when searching for crystals with specific mechanical properties.
+To facilitate a more targeted assessment, specialized distance functions have been introduced.
+Regarding compositional comparison, $d_\mathrm{comp}$ returns 0 if and only if two crystals share the identical composition \citep{zhao2023physics, ren2022invertible, govindarajan2024learning, vasylenko2025physics}.
+Similarly, for structural comparison, $d_\mathrm{wyckoff}$ returns 0 if and only if the structures share the same space group and Wyckoff letters for the atomic sites in the unit cell \citep{levy2025symmcd, kazeev2025wyckoff}.
+In Table~\ref{tab:example}, these two distances yield a distance of 0 to one of the three pairs with $d_\mathrm{smat} = 1$, by focusing on either composition or structure.